-One of the many minimally invasive keyhole procedures designed to provide spinal relief and pioneered by Inspired Spine, the MIS-DTIF stands for minimally invasive keyhole spine direct thoracic interbody fusion.
+One of the many minimally invasive keyhole procedures pioneered by Inspired Spine, the MIS-DTIF stands for minimally invasive direct thoracic interbody fusion.
 This procedure is an updated version of traditional, invasive surgeries that can treat mid-back pain.
-It will produce similar results with a fraction of the risk and healing time.
+It is just as effective in providing spinal pain relief – but with a fraction of the risk and healing time.

 Who MIS-DTIF Helps